Menu

 Your overall restrictions can also include forbidden websites, email response guidelines and more.

 Software installation security practices can protect your business.
-Any system administrator will likely tell you that installing a new program on a company device is carefully planned and executed.
+Any system administrator will likely tell you that the process of installing a new program on a company device must be carefully planned and executed.
 If your company relies on a secure digital environment, you must consider how much freedom employees have to install new software.
 Without setting guidelines, employees may install software or apps that introduce security risks, exposing the network to unauthorized access by bad actors.

 Your employees are accustomed to using their own devices, so some may want to bring them into the office.
 Additionally, remote work is commonplace, further increasing the use of personal devices for work.
 If you have a bring-your-own-device (BYOD) policy or allow remote workers to use their personal devices, your AUP must require employees to implement specific mobile device security measures.